Betty Nuthall: Career

 Nuthall's father taught her tennis.
 She won the junior championships of Great Britain in 1924 (aged 13), 1925 and 1926.

 In 1927 at the age of 16, Nuthall tied Elisabeth Moore as the then-youngest women's singles finalist ever at the U.S. National Championships.
 Nuthall lost the final to Helen Wills in straight sets while serving under-handed.

 Also in 1927, Nuthall played on the British Wightman Cup team and defeated Helen Jacobs in her debut.
 She also represented Great Britain in the 1929 and 1931–34 Wightman Cup competitions.

 In 1930, Nuthall became the first non-American since 1892 to win a women's singles title at the U.S. National Championships, defeating Anna McCune Harper in straight sets.
 She was the last British female player to win the title until Virginia Wade won in 1968.
 In 1931, she reached the singles final of the French International Championships but lost in two sets to top-seeded Cilly Aussem.
 Also in 1930, she won the mixed doubles with her recurring partner Pat Spence.
 Nuthall and he went for the British Hard Court Championships in April and were only eliminated in the final, while in May they won the mixed title at the French International Championships.

 At the U.S. Championships in 1933, Nuthall won a quarterfinal versus Alice Marble 6–8, 6–0, 7–5 after being down two breaks of serve at 1–5 in the final set.
 In the semifinals versus Moody, Nuthall won the first set 6–2 in just 12 minutes, which was the first set Wills had lost at this tournament since 1926.
 Moody, however, turned around the match and won the last two sets 6–3, 6–2 despite losing her serve twice in the second set.
 Nuthall never again reached the quarterfinals of a Grand Slam singles tournament.

 Nuthall won women's doubles titles at the 1930, 1931, and 1933 U.S. Championships and at the 1931 French Championships.
 She won mixed doubles championships at the 1929 and 1931 U.S. Championships and at the 1931 and 1932 French Championships.

 Nuthall was inducted into the International Tennis Hall of Fame in 1977.

+In 2025 the Museum of Richmond included her in their exhibition "Trailblazing Women – Richmond’s Sporting Superstars".